TOCA: TOCA Package

 The Ginetta GT4 SuperCup is a GT-style, dual-class championship that follows a pro-am format, with professional and amateur drivers alike utilising Ginetta's G55 sportscar.
 The series features at most TOCA events, with either two or three SuperCup races per weekend.

 Ginetta also runs a series on the support package that caters for up and coming young talent in the form of the Ginetta Junior Championship.
 These 14- to 17-year-olds race in identical Ginetta G40J cars with strict regulations that help keep costs down.
 The Ginetta Junior Championship supports every BTCC event, with either two or three races at each.

 Out of all the current support series, the Porsche Carrera Cup GB is the longest-serving.
 Drivers compete in identical Porsche 911 GT3 Cup (Type 997) cars that produce 450bhp.
 The three-tier championship splits drivers according to their racing experience.
 Professional drivers compete in the Pro class, with semi-professional and amateur drivers racing in Pro-Am1 and Pro-Am2.
 The Carrera Cup currently accompanies the vast majority of TOCA events, hosting two races at each.

-Finally, the Renault UK Clio Cup allows aspiring touring car drivers to showcase their talent in this single-make series, utilising identical Clio Cup 4 UK race cars.
-The championship awards three different titles for drivers.
-Along with the overall drivers’ crown, younger rookie drivers can chase points towards the Graduate Cup and older gentlemen drivers can seek points for the Masters Cup.
-The UK Clio Cup currently holds two races at almost all BTCC weekends.
+Finally, the Mini Challenge UK is a one-make race series that began in 2002 and since 2020 it has run as a support package to the British Touring Car Championship.
+It replaced the Renault Clio Cup United Kingdom as a support series to the BTCC.
+Throughout its history it has established itself as one of the main routes into topline Touring Car racing.
+Many of its drivers have gone on to do well in the Renault Clio Cup United Kingdom, British Touring Car Championship, World Touring Car Championship and British GT Championship.
+Past and current drivers include Jeff Smith (racing driver), Charlie Butler-Henderson, Harry Vaulkhard, Vicki Butler-Henderson, Brett Smith (racing driver), Paul O'Neill (racing driver), Nick Foster (racing driver), Arthur Forster, Stewart Lines, Martin Depper, Chris Smiley and Ant Whorton-Eales.